-\Not a School Sponsored Activity - Self-funded or student led with Volunteer Advisor
+^{}Not a School Sponsored Activity - Self-funded or student led with Volunteer Advisor

-- Every student will be assigned a lock.
+- Oregon Junior-Senior High School is NOT responsible for lost or stolen items in the lockers. - Locker combinations will be issued at the time of locker assignment. - Every student will be assigned a lock.
 The lock is each student's responsibility.
 If the lock is lost or stolen, there will be a \$7.00 replacement fee. - Students must use the lock(s) assigned by the school. - Only one student will be assigned to a locker, as the situation warrants. - Students are not to share lockers. - Locker changes after the original assignment must have administrator approval. - Lockers are to be kept locked at all times. - Lockers not functioning properly or lockers damaged in any way should be reported immediately to the main office.